Foreck1/LootTweaker-Docs/docs/type-docs/loot-pool.rst

     :param iStack: the item stack the entry should produce.
 LootTweaker will autogenerate *set_nbt*, *set_damage*/*set_data* and *set_count* functions based on this stack, unless ``functions`` contains a function of the same type.
     :param weight: the main component that determines the generation chance.
 Higher weights make entries generate more often.
     :param quality: determines how much the Luck attribute affects the generation chance.
 Higher qualities make the luck attribute affect the generation chance more.
-    :param functions: an array of instances of `DataMap <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_, each a LootFunction in JSON form.
+    :param functions: an array of instances of `DataMap`_, each a LootFunction in JSON form.
 It is recommended that the keys are enclosed in quotes to avoid conflicts between JSON key names and ZenScript keywords.
-    :param conditions: an array of instances of `DataMap <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_, each a LootCondition in JSON form.
+    :param conditions: an array of instances of `DataMap`_, each a LootCondition in JSON form.
 It is recommended that the keys are enclosed in quotes to avoid conflicts between JSON key names and ZenScript keywords.
     :param name: (Optional) a name for the entry.
 Must be unique within the pool.
     :errors: